 This is a question without an “easy” answer.
 There are many variables that must be taken into consideration when choosing the best coating process and composition for a customer’s application: workpiece material, failure mode, tool substrate, and tool tolerances are just a few.

-Broadly speaking, when the materials and tolerances allow, CVD and TD coatings have proven to be superior in many applications.
+Broadly speaking, when the materials and tolerances allow, CVD coatings have proven to be superior in many applications.
 This is especially true for metal-forming applications where “sliding friction wear-out” and galling are pervasive.
-CVD and TD processes create a metallurgical and diffusion type bond between the coating and the substrate which is much stronger than the physical bond created through the PVD process.
-A potential area for concern with CVD and TD coating is their high processing temperatures: 1925°F and 1875°F, respectively.
-This high processing temperature can limit the use of CVD and TD coatings in some applications due to tolerance concerns.
+CVD creates a metallurgical and diffusion type bond between the coating and the substrate which is much stronger than the physical bond created through the PVD process.
+A potential area for concern with CVD coating is their high processing temperatures: 1925°F and 1875°F, respectively.
+This high processing temperature can limit the use of CVD in some applications due to tolerance concerns.

 Of course, there are many other factors that may be important to consider when choosing the appropriate coating process and composition.
 Please contact your Richter Precision Inc. representative for assistance in making the best choice for your application.